 For the most part, you do not have to know much of the detail behind this to use the CaptionSync system, but there are a few important points to keep in mind if you use the Broadcast output types:

-You need to ensure that if you are using these outputs, that you use the output type that matches your media file.
+- If you need to use these outputs, ensure you use the variant that matches your media file.
 That is, if you are using DF media, make sure you use the DF caption files.
 DropFrame is more widely used than NDF, so if you don't know what you have, DF is the better bet.

 - If you are using an Offset timecode when you submit your request, understand that the Offset will be interpreted as a DF timecode when producing DF results, and as a NDF timecode when producing NDF results.
 This means that in absolute terms, the offset timecode will have a different real time interpretation for each of the two (DF and NDF) output types.